agametis/fms-logviewer-backend/README.md

 3. Replace certificate files in the "encryption" subdirectory
 4. Rename file ".env-example" to ".env" on the command line (ren .env-leer .env)
 5. Adapt file ".env"
-   - Password for certificate
+   - password for private key
-   - possibly port
+   - if needed, change port
 6. Customize "server.js" with correct certificate files.
 Alternatively, the files in the "encryption" directory can be renamed, then this step is omitted.
-   - Constants "key", "cert" and "ca"
+   - Constants "key", "cert" and "ca" ("key" is the private key, "cert" is the certificate, "ca" is the intermidiate certificate from the CA)
-7. Use "npm install" in the root directory of the application to install all node modules dependencies
+7. Run "npm install" in the root directory of the application to install all node modules dependencies
 8. Start the server with "npm start

 ### Additional Info